-The externally imposed capital requirements for the Group are: (i) to maintain its listing on the SGX-ST it has to have a public float of at least 10% of the total issued shares; and (ii) to meet financial covenants attached to the interest-bearing borrowings.
+The externally imposed capital requirements for the Group are: (i) to maintain its listing on the SGX-ST it has to have a public float of at least 10% of the total issued shares; and (ii) to meet financial convenants attached to the interest-bearing borrowings.

 The Group receives a report from the share registrars monthly on substantial share interests showing the non-public float and it demonstrates continuing compliance with the 10% limit throughout the year.
-As at 31 December 2016, 25.5% (2015: 26.5%) of the total issued shares were in public hands.
+As at 31 December 2017, 25.5% (2016: 25.5%) of the total issued shares were in public hands.

-Breaches in meeting the financial covenants would permit the bank to immediately call borrowing.
-There have been no breaches in the financial covenants of any interest-bearing borrowing for the years ended 31 December 2016 and 2015.
+Breaches in meeting the financial covenants would permit the bank to immediately call borrowings.
+There have been no breaches in the financial covenants of any interest-bearing borrowing for the years ended 31 December 2017 and 2016.

-31. RESERVES
+30. RESERVES